 Do not design a Florey that attempts to suggest different diagnoses, individual risks, or specific treatment recommendations depending on the patient’s answers.
 Our Floreys are designed to collect raw data, the interpretation of which should remain in the hands of the healthcare staff.

-Do not automatically save Floreys to the record in batch if they could contain medical information - we don’t block this to pass on the benefit of this feature to our users, but it’s intended for ADMIN related purposes only.
+Do not automatically save Floreys to the record in batch if they could contain medical information - we don’t block this for Floreys containing multiple choice or the height/weight questions, to pass on the benefit of this feature to our users, but it’s intended for ADMIN related purposes only.

 Be aware of copyright.
 A lot of questionnaires require licences or citations for use.
 It is your responsibility to make sure you have the licences in place, and they are referenced appropriately if you are going to use the questions from a copyright questionnaire.